Universal Operational Privacy in Distributed Quantum Sensing: Results

-Importantly, the proposed privacy condition clarifies that not only the exposure of all local parameters but also the partial exposure of any individual parameter is prevented.
-This property arises from the geometric structure of the CFIM kernel and is independent of the particular estimation strategy.
-A detailed discussion illustrating how the kernel structure prevents the exposure of any local parameter is presented in Supplemental Material~I-B~\cite{supple}.
+Importantly, the proposed privacy condition clarifies that not only the exposure of all local parameters but also the partial exposure of any individual parameter is prevented{, which is concerned by the previous work~\cite{a.junior}}.
+This property arises from the geometric structure of the FIM kernel and is independent of the particular estimation strategy. {For illustration, we consider a {sensor network} tasked with estimating the global function $f(\bm{\phi})=\phi_1+\phi_2+\phi_3+\phi_4$ as an example.
+The {sensor network} is assumed to be characterized by rank-3 {FIM}, with a kernel space spanned by $\bm{v}_{\rm ker}=[1 \ -1 \ 1 \ -1]$.
+An adversary aiming to partially infer $\phi_1$ and $\phi_2$ may attempt to estimate two additional functions $g(\bm{\phi})=\phi_1+a\phi_2+b(\phi_3+\phi_4)$ and $h(\bm{\phi})=\phi_1+c\phi_2+d(\phi_3+\phi_4)$, without loss of generality.
+To make them possible, the associated weight vectors $[1 \ \ a \ \ b \ \ b]$ and $[1 \ \ c \ \ d \ \ d]$ must lie in the space perpendicular to $\bm{v}_{\rm ker}$.
+This condition eventually admits infinitely many solutions of the following equations:

+thereby preventing an untrusted party to estimate $\phi_1$ and $\phi_2$.
+This observation can be naturally incorporated into our framework.
+When $\bm{v}_{\rm ker}$ determines the privacy measure $\mathcal{P}(\bm{w})$ of Eq.~(\ref{pp}), it ensures that no individual local parameters is accessible to any untrusted party, even when the {FIM} has rank greater than one.} A detailed discussion illustrating how the kernel structure prevents the exposure of any local parameter is presented in {Appendix B}.

 The operational definition of privacy revealed by $\mathcal{P}_{\mathbf{F}}(\bm{w})$ also elucidates the interplay between privacy and attainable precision.
-When the direction minimizing Eq.~(\ref{pp}) has finite overlap with the support space of the CFIM, $\mathcal{P}_{\mathbf{F}}(\bm{w})<1$, indicating that privacy is preserved at the expense of reduced sensitivity.
-This regime reflects a geometric trade-off arising from the structure of the CFIM, whereby a probe state can protect all local parameters while preventing the global function from saturating the Cram\'er--Rao bound~\cite{m.namkung3,y.-h.li}.
-The geometric interpretation of the intermediate regime $0<\mathcal{P}_{\mathbf{F}}(\bm{w})<1$ is discussed in Supplemental Material~I-C~\cite{supple}.
+When the direction minimizing Eq.~(\ref{pp}) has finite overlap with the support space of the FIM, $\mathcal{P}_{\mathbf{F}}(\bm{w})<1$, indicating that privacy is preserved at the expense of reduced sensitivity.
+This regime reflects a geometric trade-off arising from the structure of the FIM, whereby a probe state can protect all local parameters while preventing the global function from saturating the Cram\'er--Rao bound~\cite{m.namkung3,y.-h.li}.
+The geometric interpretation of the intermediate regime $0<\mathcal{P}_{\mathbf{F}}(\bm{w})<1$ is discussed in {Appendix C}.